icyphox/site/pages/blog/rop-on-arm.md

 Disassemble `winner` again using `disas winner` and note down the offset of the second instruction — `add r11, sp, #4`.
-For this, we’ll use Python to print out input string replacing `FFFF` with the address of `winner`.
+For this, we’ll use Python to print our input string replacing `FFFF` with the address of `winner`.
 Note the endianness.

 ```shell